 Philmont Council Contingent: Each summer, the council sends several contingents to Philmont Scout Ranch.

 National Scout Jamboree: Scouting’s flagship event is one-of-a-kind.
-It’s a gathering of approximately 45,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members.
-Over the course of 10 summer days, the Boy Scouts of America comes together.
-The council will be sending a contingent to the next jamboree which will be held in 2017.
+It’s a gathering of approximately 45,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members over the course of 10 summer days.
+The council sends a contingent to each jamboree.

 High Adventure Bases: Scout BSA troops and Venturing crews can sign up for one of four exciting BSA's High Adventure Bases: